 At the cottages, stay right on the JM Way.

 There was a coconut scent of warm gorse here.
-The ash trees had young leaves, no black nibs to decorate them now as it is April.
+The ash trees had young leaves, no black nibs to decorate them as it was April.
 I stopped and hung over the dinky wooden bridge and heard a bumble bee and the trickling brook.

 Two geese flew over and honked.
-It is definitely spring – everything and everyone is in pairs.
-I will be honest, I want the whole world to be in love.
+It was definitely spring – everything and everyone was in pairs.
+I will be honest, I wanted the whole world to be in love.

 First I walked past the impressive Dalmeny House and very shortly afterwards, the grey stone Barnbougle Castle owned by the Earl of Rosebery and extremely private.
 This is where I saw my first magenta rhododendron buds.
 I was on cycle route 76 as well as the JM Way.

 A great arc of precisely patterned oyster catchers alighted in front of the couple who sat quietly side-by-side at the shoreline.
-Later I spot them (the birds!) lined up neatly, a flock on a rock, like white cake icing.
+Later I spotted the birds lined up neatly, a flock on a rock, like white cake-icing.

-I past a mum taking a snap of dad up a tree, son in his bike helmet looking up into the branches nervously.
+I passed a mum taking a snap of dad up a tree, son in his bike helmet looking up into the branches nervously.
 As I waded through springy undergrowth to get a shot, I disturbed spider filaments which clung to me and tickled as I got back to the path.
-There were cerise stalks and seed cases of the sycamore and pollen yellow clutch of unfurled ferns.
+There were cerise stalks and seed cases of the sycamore and a pollen-yellow clutch of unfurled ferns.

 ‘Do you trust me’ asked a lady’, shrilly?
 And then she laughed with a wicked stepmother sort of laugh.
-A black lab with a ruby, lolling tongue implied, ‘you might want to lie down but I want you to throw the stick’.
+A black lab rushed up to me with a ruby, lolling tongue implying, ‘you might want to lie down but I want you to throw the stick’.

 I passed out of the Dalmeny Estate through the Longcraig Gate at South Queensferry.
-If you do not want to walk the way I did, you can park at the foot of the rail bridge there and walk part of the way in the other direction.
+If you do not want to walk the whole way, you can park at the foot of the rail bridge there and walk part of the way in the other direction.
 You could also take the train from Edinburgh to Dalmeny Town and cycle (£4.70 return with Scotrail).